Chanya Button

-Chanya Joyce Dorothy Button (born on 25 December 1986) is an English director and screenwriter.
+Chanya Joyce Dorothy Button (born 25 December 1986) is an English director and screenwriter.
 After studying at RADA and learning the ropes in the assistant directors' department on the Harry Potter franchise, she directed two feature films, Burn Burn Burn (2015) and Vita & Virginia (2018), the latter of which she also co-wrote.
-She then moved on to television, directing the 2019 period dramas World on Fire and The Spanish Princess, as well as an episode of Doctor Who, set to air in November 2023.
+She then moved on to television, directing the 2019 period dramas World on Fire and The Spanish Princess, as well as the final 60th anniversary special episode of Doctor Who, "The Giggle" (2023).

 Early life and education

 Button was born in London on 25 December 1986.
 Her father is Roy Button, former executive vice-president and managing director of Warner Bros.
 Productions in the UK, who has worked behind the camera on over 300 films and was awarded an OBE in 2009 for services to the film industry.
 She therefore grew up on film sets and her earliest memories are of "wandering through elaborate film sets, spending whole weekends sitting on the back of a camera truck watching the machine of a film crew whir around me".

 Button studied English Literature at the University of Oxford from 2005 to 2008.
 At the age of 18, she took part in the Royal Court Young Writers' Programme.
 During that time, she started directing theatre, choosing productions that aligned with the literature she was studying at Oxford.
 She gained experience as an assistant director at the Bush Theatre, the Tricycle Theatre and Shakespeare's Globe.